SharePoint/sp-dev-docs/docs/scenario-guidance/Long-running-scheduled-operations.md

 - Does not require additional hardware to run the Azure Function (scheduling and implementation code).
 - Advantageous because it uses the Azure Function for scheduling as well as the implementation code, which makes it easy to manage in one location.
+- Maximum timeout for execution is 10 minutes (default 5 minutes), which means that if your process takes longer thant that, alternative options should be considered.

 #### Related resources